grand-algoma-tour-img

 mlortz-chapleau-ironhorse-grandalgomatour

-It starts with big sweepers through farmers’ fields then the road rapidly descent into a river valley where the curves tighten up and increase in frequency.
+It starts with big sweepers through farmers’ fields then the road rapidly descends into a river valley where the curves tighten up and increase in frequency.
 We settle into a rhythm of lean, turn repeat as the road threads a needle between a rock and a hard place, in this case, it’s towering cliffs on one side and rushing river on the other.
 Chapleau offers us a chance to refuel for both bikes and bodies before we point the bikes west along Highway 101 bound for Wawa for the night.

 mlortz-wawagoose-sunset-grandalgomatour